 - sea salt in moderation

-- healthy fats such as olive oil, coconut oil, and grapeseed oil
+- healthy fats like olive oil and avocado

-The adrenal fatigue diet has been successful in increasing energy levels and regulating blood pressure because it promotes healthier eating habits and lifestyle changes.
+A well balanced diet recommended to address adrenal fatigue may be helpful in increasing energy levels and regulating blood pressure because it promotes healthier eating habits.

-This diet also doesn’t require any major dietary restrictions that could harm to your health.
-However, you should talk with your doctor before changing eating habits.
+This diet also encourages a variety of nutrient-dense foods and doesn’t require any major dietary restrictions that could harm your health.

 If you begin to experience any adverse symptoms or if the diet makes your condition worse, visit your doctor immediately.